hdclark/Ygor/README.md

     arrays of composite objects.
   - FITS images: update support for FITSv4.0 spec, and imbue FITS reader and writer with support for arbitrary key-value metadata.
+  - FITS images: replaced single-image reader and writer with multi-image reader and writer using the FITSv4.0 IMAGE extension.